bzf-2018/academic-kickstart/content/home/posts.md

 [[item]]
 organization = ""
 organization_url = ""
 title = "Hearty Congratulations to my student [Sheng Wang](http://shengwang.site/index.html) in joining Wuhan University as an Associate Professor, after his postdoc at NYU!
-Sheng earlier received the only nomination from RMIT to compete the [CORE John Makepeace Bennett Award](https://www.core.edu.au/john-makepeace-bennett-award-australasian-distinguished-do) in 2019.
+Sheng earlier received the only nomination from RMIT to compete the [CORE John Makepeace Bennett Award](https://www.core.edu.au/john-makepeace-bennett-award-australasian-distinguished-do) 2020.
 This is my first PhD student going to Academia and my best wishes to him in starting a new chapter!" url = "" certificate_url = "" date_start = "2021-09-10"